-3. TUI passes on prepayments to partners:
+3. TUI passes on prepayments to partners and insolvency protection:

-- Hoteliers upgrade their facilities in preparation for the season, for example with renovations and extensions. - Airlines receive prepayments to reduce their risk and provide predictability. - Mostly independent, family-run travel agencies immediately receive an advance payment on their commission.
+- Hoteliers upgrade their facilities in preparation for the season, for example with renovations and extensions. - Airlines receive prepayments to reduce their risk and provide predictability. - Mostly independent, family-run travel agencies immediately receive an advance payment on their commission. - National insolvency protection funds and bank guarantees/ collaterals secure the prepayments.